Posted on 02/08/2016 at 10:00 AM

 If you are adding a video directly to your website, simply transcribe the video and include the transcription below the video itself.

 Utilize Heading Tags:

 Content hierarchy helps both users, and assistive technologies, understand the structure of a webpage.
 Utilize headings in a way that breaks up your content according to topics and subtopics.
-Assistive technologies, like screen readers, recognize headings and make it possible for users who are vision impaired to easily skim a page for a certain topic.
+Assistive technologies, like screen readers, recognize headings and make it possible for users who are visually impaired to easily skim a page for a certain topic.

 SiteViz, like many other modern content management systems, has the ability to designate headings.
 Website administrators simply need to select the heading from the page editor and apply it to the appropriate text.

 There is a lot to consider when making sure your website is accessible.
 Global Reach can provide guidance and assistance in order to bring your website up to 508, WCAG and ADA Standards.
 If you need assistance making your website accessible, contact Global Reach today!